SukkoPera/Plus42Wire/README.md

 Plus42Wire is based on the PCF8584 chips by Philips/NXP, featuring both master and slave capabilities and communication speeds up to 90 kHz.

-The board features both 5V and 3.3V bus connectors with different pinouts for maximum compatibility with devices and has built-in slots for an EEPROM and a Real-Time Clock (RTC).
+The board features both 5V and 3.3V bus connectors with different pinouts for maximum compatibility with devices and has built-in slots for an EEPROM and a real-time clock (RTC).
 Address decoding is performed by a GAL for easy reconfigurability (both GAL20 and GAL22 are supported).

 ## Assembly
 The PCF8584 and all the other chips can all be bought supercheap on AliExpress & similar sites.
 There are only a couple of other components, making this board very affordable to build for everyone.

 Be careful with the Q1/Q2 MOSFETs: these **MUST** be TN2106, get them from a reputable supplier.
 You can skip them if you are only interested in the 5V bus.

-JP1 sets the EEPROM to read-only mode when closed.
+JP1 sets the built-in EEPROM to read-only mode when closed.

 JP2 grounds pin 1 of the oscillator: most oscillators don't need this, so leave it open unless the datasheet of your oscillator says differently.